Advice for travellers with a disability

-In some countries, you may not have access to the medical care or medications you need.
+In some destinations, you may not have access to the medical care or medications you need.
 If you need specialised care, it may be more expensive than more common medical services.

-Before you go, find out if any specialised medical care you need is available in your destination.
+Before you go, find out if any specialised medical care you need is available where you'll be going.

 Make sure you know how you can access medical care over there.
 See the 'health' section of the travel advisory for your destination.

 Get travel insurance